Education & Professional License / Accreditation

 My research interests are in the areas of family resilience and adolescent mental health among Malaysian families.
 Ultimately, my vision is for Malaysians to adopt more preventive approaches with regards to mental well-being and it starts with using evidence-based information.

-Apart from work, I am a busy mother of two school-going children, from whom I learn the most about life.
+Apart from work, I am a busy mother of three children, from whom I learn the most about life.
 My marriage and family continue to humble and inspire me to become a person who “walks the talk” in life and work.